 Airside's Mobile Passport app offers a way to speed up the process of re-entering the US after traveling abroad.
 You send Customs and Border Protection your passport and customs information via your Android device.
 Then you get to skip the main line and zip through the dedicated Mobile Passport one instead.

 In order to experience this convenience, you must use Mobile Passport in one of the supported airports.
 Originally, that was Atlanta Hartsfield-Jackson International Airport.
 Gradually the app made its way to others.
 Recently two more made the list.
 Read More

 As far as US airports go, Dallas-Fort Worth isn't terrible.
 DFW is enormous, the third-busiest on the planet in terms of aircraft movements (behind O'Hare in Chicago and Hartsfield in Atlanta), largely due to being the central hub of American Airlines and an ideal mid-continental stopover for the United States and North America as a whole.
 Considering all of that, it's not all that bad... assuming you can get through the maze of city-wide construction in Fort Worth and actually make it to the damned place.
+Today getting out of the airport will be a little easier if you're using the US Customs and Border Patrol's Mobile Passport app.
 Read More

 Excellent news for Verizon customers wondering just when exactly the largest carrier in the US is going to start gunning after Sprint 4G and other competition.
 In a press release published a few minutes ago from the CTIA conference, Verizon detailed plans for 4G LTE expansion that we can expect by the end of the year.

 The press release outlines and lists all 38 major metropolitan areas and 60 airports that are set to receive LTE coverage (exact locations - thank you, Verizon, that is how press releases should be done!).
+A handy map that you can see below provides a quick overview of what's coming, at a glance.
 Read More